 - Sean Langridge; Diffraction and Materials Division Head, ISIS

-Here it is necessary to provide deatils of UK research grants that will be supporting the science within the proposal.
+In this area of the UAS it is necessary to provide details of UK research grants that will be supporting the science covered by the proposal.

 - Direct Support: sponsorship or industrial interest in the work at Diamond

 - Indirect Support: the group has links to industry, but this does not directly involve the proposed use of Diamond

 In the proposal it is necessary to state any other facilities to which this proposal - or similar proposals - have been submitted.

 The ERA - or Experimental Risk Assessment - as several parts and enables the Diamond Safety, Health and Environment (SHE) group to assess the safety of the proposed work.

 The samples tab is to declare the samples that will come to Diamond and any hazards associated with them.